health-knowledge/Health-Research-Summaries/acne/treatments/Ingredients from Pantothen - used in vitamin B5 RCT.md

-# Ingredients from Pantothen - used in vitamin B5 RCT
+# Ingredients from Pantothen - used in vitamin B5 acne trial

 > The dosage of the study agent or the placebo administered was two tablets taken orally, twice a day with food for 12 weeks.
 Each four-tablet dose of the study agent contained 2.2 g of pantothenic acid.